 There is a big safety difference between a honey bee and a yellow jacket.
 Search your yard for inground nests of wasps.
 In addition, trapping yellow jacket wasps early in the season may reduce the number of nests.

 Despite your best efforts, all dogs will cross paths with stinging insects at some time.
 A walk to the park or a potty break outside can result in your dog eating a bee.

 Getting a slight sting is sometimes a blessing in disguise.
 It teaches the animal to have a respect for stinging insects and avoid problems later in life.

 Being intelligent creatures, most dogs learn that eating bees is not a good idea after the first encounter.

 If your pooch is slow to learn, make an extra effort to keep them away from bee nests.
-And do not let them sniff flowers that bees visit.
+And do not let them sniff flowers that bees visit on your next garden walk.
 And, if you find out that your dog ate a bee – don’t panic.